 and a person so required by the superintendent who neglects or refuses to comply with the requirement or states a false name or residential address or who states a false purpose in entering or seeking to enter the prison or who otherwise provides false or misleading information commits an offence.

-Penalty: $1 000 or 12 months’ imprisonment, or both.
+Penalty for this subsection: imprisonment for 12 months and a fine of $6 000.

 (7) The superintendent may refuse to admit to or may cause to be removed from a prison any person who —